braam-76/mini-in-one.nvim/README.md

 Configure all your [mini.nvim](https://github.com/echasnovski/mini.nvim) plugins in a single table.

+> [!NOTE]
 > mini-in-one.nvim is just a thin wrapper.
 All credit for the actual functionality goes to [@echasnovski](https://github.com/echasnovski) and the [mini.nvim](https://github.com/echasnovski/mini.nvim) project — one of the most thoughtfully designed plugin ecosystems in Neovim.

+### Why this plugin exists
+Because why not?
+I'm aware of the mini.nvim philosophy of keeping each module as its own standalone plugin.
+However, for someone like me who uses many mini.nvim modules (because they're excellent), configuring them in a single table is simply more convenient.

+You can also just copy the two source files — one for types and one for the setup function — directly into your own config without installing this plugin, but it's here if you need it. :)

 ## Requirements